Centre for Science - Chemistry labs

 Lab schedules

-Chemistry labs are often offered as back-to-back lab sessions, where a student can take multiple lab components in one trip.
-Students must obtain permission from the Course Coordinator or Lab Development Specialist to attend contiguous lab sessions.
-Email fst_success@athabascau.ca to seek permission.
+Chemistry labs are usually offered as back-to-back lab sessions, where a student can take multiple lab components in one trip.
+Permission is required from the Chemistry Course Coordinator and Lab Development Specialist for back-to-back labs.

 Submit a CHEM lab booking request form.